key2paris is a "foodie, Gourmet" place to stay. All meals are homemade with organic, high end, seasonal ingredients.

 Around Grands Boulevard

 in rue du faubourg Montmartre 8-10- walk from Argout , you have - to try "Bouillon Chartier" food is typical French brasserie style.
-Not gourmet but typical, landmark recipes, VERY cheap and it is a must visit for the
+Not gourmet but typical, landmark recipes, VERY cheap and it is a must visit for the experience and fun.

 and more... upon request after booking...